 Consideration must be given to a business’ physical structures and property, machinery/equipment, management, finances, employees, products, stock, finished goods and goods in process, services, communications, transportation, contractual obligations, competition, suppliers, distribution, and so on.

 Recovering from disaster depends upon many factors.
 Regardless the reason for a business suffering a serious interruption, the goal has to be on resuming normal operations as quickly as possible.
-Getting back into business often depends upon insurance, but other arrangements may be necessary and even be more important.
+Getting back into business often depends upon business insurance, but other arrangements may be necessary and even be more important.
 Consider plans that include the following:

 - Arranging use of another location to run the business